mayankramina/secure-file-share/README.md

 - No file chunking large files are held in memory during encryption/decryption
 - Limited audit logging
 - No password reset functionality
-- Cas conversion on UI (snake case to camel case)
+- No case conversion on UI (snake case to camel case)